-You know, Chris, here's how I think about it.
-Let's go through by end use.
+: Chris, here's how I'd think about it.
+Let's go through end use.
 I would look at infrastructure and say that we're looking for slight growth in infrastructure next year.
-I think we're going to see obviously more of the TIFIA monies coming through -- I think that's going to be very helpful.
-If you look at the states in which Martin Marietta has a significant presence, I think we see good activity in Texas.
-We see great activity in Colorado, very steady activity in Iowa and we see growing activity in the Eastern United States.
+I think we're going to see, obviously, more of the TIFIA moneys coming through.
+I think that's going to be very helpful.
+If you look at the states in which Martin Marietta has a significant presence, I think we see good activity in Texas, we see great activity in Colorado, very steady activity in lowa, and we see growing activity in the eastern United States.
+In nonresidential, again, we see that up mid- to high-single-digit growth next year.
+We think that continues to be a pull-behind what we've seen in energy and otherwise.

-In nonresidential, again, we see that up mid to high single digit growth next year.
-We think that continues to be a fall-behind what we've seen in energy and otherwise.
-But let's remember -- we've seen double digit growth in residential this year.
+But let's remember, we've seen double-digit growth in residential this year.
 We're seeing that across almost all of our geographies.
 The usual tail that we would see on non-res coming behind residential has served to be consistent.

-So, if we're looking at slight growth in infrastructure, mid to high single digit growth in non-res, double digit growth in res and low single digit growth in our chemrock and rail segment, that's what leads us up to the 4 to 5 percent growth.
+So if we're looking at slight growth in infrastructure, mid- to high-single-digit growth in non-res, double-digit growth in res, and low-single-digit growth in our ChemRock/Rail segment, that's what leads us up to the 4% to 5% growth.
 Does that respond to your question, Chris?

-Chris Olin: Yes.
-Yes, that's fair.
+: Yeah.
+Yeah, that's fair.
 Also, on the pricing, I was curious how much of the pricing outlook is affected by mix.
 Will it be a considerable headwind?

-You know, I'm not sure there's going to be a huge mix this year, relative to next year.
+: You know what, I'm not sure there's going to be a huge mix issue relative to next year.
 I think a lot of it's going to be dependent on how much new construction you see on the infrastructure or on the commercial side.
-But I will tell you, the more construction we see on commercial, the better -- because that tends to be a higher priced market area for us.
-But new construction will take more base and that can be your swing factor, relative to mix.
+What I will tell you is, the more construction we see on commercial, the better, because that tends to be a higher-priced market area for us, but new construction will take more base, and that can be your swing factor relative to mix.

-OK.
-Just last question -- regarding the deal here, I'm just curious why the interest in cement assets now.
+: Okay, just last question regarding the deal here.
+I'm just curious, why the interest in cement assets now?
 I was always under the impression that that was one of the businesses that you were less interested in.
-I'm just curious if you had any thoughts about that.
+I'm just curious if you had any thoughts behind that.

-Ward Nye: We are interested in markets that we think are going to be attractive near-term and long-term.
-And I'll tell you, somebody commented to me one time because they thought Texas was going to be one of the great countries to do business in over the next 20 years.
-And we think that's entirely right and we think combining these businesses and having that type of leading position in a state and in a geography that we think is going to be extremely exciting is the right way forward.
+: We're interested in markets that we think are going to be attractive near-term and long-term.
+And I'll tell you, somebody commented to me one time that they thought Texas was going to be one of the great countries to do business in over the next 20 years, and we think that's entirely right.
+And we think combining these businesses and having that type of leading position in a state and in a geography that we think is going to be